Hegseth orders the name of gay rights activist Harvey Milk scrubbed from Navy ship

 It marks the latest move by Hegseth and the wider Trump administration to purge all programs, policies, books and social media mentions of references to diversity, equity and inclusion.
 And it comes during Pride Month — the same timing as the Pentagon’s campaign to force transgender troops out of the U.S. military.

+Pentagon spokesman Sean Parnell said in a statement that Hegseth is “committed to ensuring that the names attached to all DOD installations and assets are reflective of the Commander-in-Chief’s priorities, our nation’s history, and the warrior ethos.”

-The decision was first reported by Military.com.
-Phelan’s office did not respond to a request for comment.
+Phelan’s office did not respond to a request for comment on the decision, which was first reported by Military.com.

 The USNS Harvey Milk was named in 2016 by then-Navy Secretary Ray Mabus, who said at the time that the John Lewis-class of oilers would be named after leaders who fought for civil and human rights.